Braesemann/FounderPersonalities/README.md

       - Personality percentile scores
       - Whether or not the startup was successful (“success”)
   - Founders_Cofounders_Twitter_Personality_Matrix_Anon_diff
-    - Contains founders (“User”), their personality percentile scores, and whether they were funded or unfunded (“Funded Type”)
+    - Contains founders (anonymised "User”) and their personality percentile scores
   - Data (no figures)
     - personalities_noInd
       - An extensive dataset on different startups.
 Contains: